Welcome to killerbee13's Semipublic Website!

 This is my personal website, accessible from the internet but not very significant to anyone except my friends.
 Hence, it is "semipublic".
 Here, you can find a large number of poorly-connected projects with varying degrees of utility.
 Someday, I'll make a list of everything here and ensure that no pages are orphaned.

 In general, links will stay on one protocol or the other, but there are a few scattered links that will take you to the HTTPS site.
-Eventually, the server will just redirect unconditionally to the HTTPS version, but so far not everything is as set up as I would like.
+Eventually, the server will just redirect unconditionally to the HTTPS version, but so far I haven't set that up.

 If anything on this site appears to be broken, use a better browser (Basically, not IE).
 If you are using a good browser, complain to me.